williamslab/ped-sim/README.md

 to the immediately previous generation.
 If the branch number is greater than the previous generation, it must be an integer multiple of the previous value.
-When the branch number increases by a multiple of *n*, branch *i* generates branches *n\*i* through *n\*(i+1)-1*, where *i* ranges from 0 to \#branches-1.
+When the branch number increases by a multiple of *n*, branch *i* generates branches *n\*(i-1)+1* through *n\*i*, where *i* ranges from 1 to \#branches (from the previous generation).

 <!--TODO: talk about #branches in double-->

-The following simulates five three-generation pedigrees, with two branches (the default) in generation 2, both branches containing four children for a total of eight full siblings in the second generation.
+The following dat entry simulates five three-generation pedigrees, with two branches (the default) in generation 2, both branches containing four children for a total of eight full siblings in the second generation.
 As there are two branches in the second generation, there are only two individuals in generation 2 that reproduce.
-These children each have two children in each branch, yielding a total of four grandchildren.
+These individuals each have two children in the two branches within generation 3, yielding a total of four grandchildren.

     full 5 3
     2 4
     3 2

-If data for the third generation samples is all that is needed to be printed, the following is equivalent to the above, since `#samples_to_print` defaults to
+If data for the third generation samples is all that is needed, the following is equivalent to the above, since `#samples_to_print` defaults to 0:
-0:

     full 5 3
     3 2

-The following dat entry produces four branches in generation 2, each of which has their own children (grandchildren) but does not print any samples from generation 2.
+The following dat entry produces four branches in generation 2, each of which produce children (grandchildren), but does not print any samples from generation 2.

     full 5 3